 Data Management Framework

-Business strategies define a set of data requirements that typically necessitate the engagement of multiple data management functions.
-Depending on the business objective an organization will typically engage a number of data management functions to satisfy the data related requirements.
-As an example if the business objective is to develop a mobile application to capture customer preferences for a product it sells, this will necessitate the need to engage the Data Security, Development and Operations functions.
 It would not necessarily require the engagement of other data management functions such as Document and Content Management nor Metadata Management, which are necessary to solve different business objectives.
-Therefore, not every organization will build a data management capability around all the data management functions.
+Therefore, not every organization will build data management capabilities around all the data management functions.
 However, most large organizations will need to build a data management capability for each of the data management functions with varying levels of maturity.

 Data Management Functions